 This grants permission in principle, but does not include design specifics.
 It is important to note that outline planning consent does not provide permission to start work.
 An application for ‘reserved matters’ — which may include the size of the proposed house, appearance, position, landscaping and access — will need to be submitted and approved before work can take place.

-If your detailed plans deviate significantly from the original outline planning then you’ll likely need to submit for full planning.
+If your detailed plans deviate significantly from the original outline permission then you’ll likely need to submit for full planning.

 Also, if you are keen to start your project quickly, then it makes sense to apply for full planning permission.